doubas/Free_EMS_Board_ruzki/README.md

 ### Introduction

 The aim of the FreeEms Board 40 is to provided a simple and small prototyping board for use with the FreeEms firmware but with the same pinout as the MegaSquirt-II daughterboard has.
 The FreeEms Board 40 is not mentioned to be a 1:1 replacement for the Megasquirt-II daughterboard.
-In comparison with the Megasquirt-II daughterboard the FreeEMS Baord 40 misses the IAC Idle Valve driver and has already pins 40 and 39 connected to the mcu ports to drive the 3th and 4th injector also know as the sequential mod.
+In comparison with the Megasquirt-II daughterboard the FreeEMS Baord 40 misses the IAC Idle Valve driver and has already pin 40 and 39 connected to the MCU (3rd and 4th injector), also know as the sequential mod.

 Please see forum.diyefi.org for the most up to date information and links for this project and all of the other aspects of the FreeEMS project.